 What is Hip Arthritis?

-Hip arthritis commonly describes the most common for of hip arthritis, which is known medically as hip osteoarthritis.
+Hip arthritis commonly describes what is known medically as hip osteoarthritis.

 Hip osteoarthritis is a joint disease that mostly affects your hip joint cartilage.
-Articular cartilage is the hard slippery surface that covers the sections of bones that move against each other in your hip joint.
+Articular cartilage is the hard slippery surface covering the sections of bones that move against each other in your hip joint.

 Healthy articular cartilage allows your hip joint bones to smoothly and painlessly glide over each other and also helps to absorb any shock forces not dispersed by your hip muscles.